Access Construction Skills QLD Funded Training in Townsville and Regional QLD

 Can I apply for CSQ funding more than once?

-You only need to submit one application per funding year to the RTO that you are training with.
+In 2025-26, you will need to submit separate funding applications for each of the Civil Program short courses and the Building Program short courses.
 You can select more than one training course on the application.
 Funding does not apply if you have completed the course before or if you have already been funded for the maximum number of courses at another RTO.
 It is important you provide accurate information to the RTO about what training you have already completed.

 Is CSQ funding available to apprentices?

-Some apprentices may be eligible for CSQ funding depending on the type of apprenticeship being undertaken and depending on the unit of competency to be trained.
+Some apprentices may be eligible for CSQ funding depending on the type of apprenticeship being If the training would normally be part of the apprenticeship training plan then CSQ funding is not applicable.
 You should always check with the RTO to find out if you might be able to apply for the funding.